TRUST ADMINISTRATION ATTORNEY IN ORANGE COUNTY

 Serving cities: Newport Beach, Huntington Beach, Irvine, Costa Mesa, Laguna Beach, Newport Coast, Corona Del Mar, Santa Ana, Anaheim, San Juan Capistrano, San Clemente, Buena Park, Fullerton, Orange, Lake Forest, Laguna Hills, Garden Grove, Tustin, Yorba Linda, Fountain Valley, Westminster, Dana Point, Rancho Santa Margarita, North Tustin, Seal Beach, Los Alamitos, Villa Park, Ladera Ranch, Placentia, Laguna Woods, Aliso Viejo, Coto De Caza, State of California

-Trust Adminstration Services Needed by Trustees and/or Beneficiearies
+Trust Administration Services Needed by Trustees and Beneficiaries

-If you are designated as the trustee, there are many steps to ensure you stay within your fiduciary duties.
+Are you the Trust trustee?
+If so, there are many steps to ensure you stay within your fiduciary duties.
 We have made this page to assist you throughout the process and feel free to call us and speak with one of our expert trust administration lawyers.

 With that said, let’s get started.

-As the trustee, you will have “fiduciary responsibility” or what is called your “ethical obligation” to the beneficiaries of the will or trust, meaning you are to follow the directives of trust document’s terms for the benefit of both “settlor” and “beneficiaries”.
+As the Trust trustee, you will have “fiduciary responsibility” or what is called your “ethical obligation” to the beneficiaries of the will or trust, meaning you are to follow the directives of trust document’s terms for the benefit of both “settlor” and “beneficiaries.”

-Now the trust is what it called a “revocable trust”, but once the trustor dies, it becomes “irrevocable”.
-Your objective as a Trustee is to stay out of “litigation”.
-It is our recommendations to find and attorney to assist you to protect an effective trust administration process.
+Now once a person dies, the trust becomes irrevocable.”
+Your objective as a Trustee is to stay out of “trust litigation.”
+It is our recommendation to find an attorney to assist you in protecting an effective trust administration process.

 Why should I use an estate planning attorney to assist me in trust administration?